The Church Committee

 - Senate Church Committee, Interim Report on Alleged Assassination Plots Involving Foreign Leaders, 20 November 1975; Loch K. Johnson, A Season of Inquiry, op. cit., on the Ford administration's institutional position regarding publication; New York Times contemporaneous reporting (October–November 1975).

-- Senate Church Committee, Interim Report on Alleged Assassination Plots Involving Foreign Leaders, 20 November 1975 — the document itself, approximately 350 pages, has been declassified in full and is available through the Senate intelligence-committee archive and the National Security Archive at George Washington University.
+- Senate Church Committee, Interim Report on Alleged Assassination Plots Involving Foreign Leaders, 20 November 1975 — the document itself, 285 pages, has been declassified in full and is available through the Senate intelligence-committee archive and the National Security Archive at George Washington University.

 - Senate Church Committee, Final Report, Books I–VI (April 1976), available through the Senate intelligence-committee archive (Intelligence-Related Commissions) and through the Mary Ferrell Foundation annotated collection.